Parliament of Malaysia: Malaysia

 In 1963, when Malaya, Sabah, Sarawak and Singapore merged to form Malaysia, the Malayan Parliament was adopted for use as the Parliament of Malaysia.
 Both Dewan Rakyat and Dewan Negara were expanded to include representatives from the new states.
+The 55 new members of the Dewan Rakyat joined for the first time in the 2 November 1963 session.
+33 were part of Alliance parties, 12 were from the People's Action Party, 3 from Parti Negara Sarawak, 3 from Barisan Sosialis, 3 from Sarawak United Peoples' Party, and 1 independent.

 When Singapore seceded from Malaysia in 1965, it ceased to be represented in the Parliament of Malaysia.

 Significant change regarding the composition of Dewan Negara occurred during this period.
 Under the 1957 Constitution of Malaya, senators elected by the state assemblies were in the majority, totalling 22 members with 2 for each state, while there were only 16 appointed members.
 The 1963 Constitution of Malaysia retains the provision that each state sends two senators, but subsequent amendments gradually increased the number of appointed members to 40 (plus another 4 appointed for representing the federal territories), leaving state-elected members in the minority and effectively diminishing the states' representation in Dewan Negara.

 Parliament has been suspended twice in the history of Malaysia.
 The first suspension of Parliament occurred after the 13 May race riots in 1969, where a state of emergency was declared and the nation was run by the National Operations Council (NOC) for two years until the Parliament reconvened in February 1971.
 Fifty years later, the Parliament was suspended a second time in the history in January 2021 during the 2021 Malaysian state of emergency due to rising COVID-19 infections and political instability in the country.
 The suspension lasted only for 6 months and the Parliament was reconvened in July 2021.

 Debates in Parliament are broadcast on radio and television occasionally, such as during the tabling of a budget.
-Proposals from the opposition to broadcast all debates live have been repeatedly rejected by the government; in one instance, a Minister said that the government was concerned over the poor conduct of the opposition as being inappropriate for broadcasting.
-The prohibitive cost (RM100,000 per sitting) was also cited as a reason.
+In 2004, proposals from the opposition to broadcast all debates live were rejected by the government.
+The high cost of live broadcast (RM100,000 per sitting) was cited as a reason by the Information Minister.
+In one instance, Prime Minister's Department Minister Nazri Aziz claimed that such rejection is due to the "unruly manner" of the opposition, which are inappropriate for broadcasting.

 In 2006, Information Minister Zainuddin Maidin cited the controversy over speeches made at the United Malays National Organisation (UMNO) — the leading party in the ruling Barisan Nasional coalition – annual general assembly as a reason to avoid telecasting Parliamentary debates.
 Zainuddin said that "our society has not attained a mental maturity where it is insensitive to racial issues", citing the controversy over a delegate who said Malays would fight "to the last drop of blood" to defend the special provisions granted to them as bumiputra under the Constitution.

 Since 2013, parliamentary debates are broadcast live on state television TV1.